hiveot/hub.capnp/README.md

 ## Launching

-The Hub can be launched manually by invoking the 'hub' app in the wost bin folder. eg ~/bin/wosthub/bin/hub.
+The Hub can be launched manually by invoking the 'launcher' app in the wost bin folder. eg ~/bin/wosthub/bin/launcher.
 The services to start are defined in the hub.yaml configuration file in ~/bin/wosthub/config/.

 A systemd launcher is provided that can be configured to launch on startup for systemd compatible Linux systems.
 See 'init/wosthub.service'

 ```
-sudo cp init/wost-hub.service /etc/systemd/system
+sudo cp init/wosthub.service /etc/systemd/system
-sudo vi /etc/systmd/system/wost-hub.service      (edit user and working directory)
+sudo vi /etc/systmd/system/wosthub.service      (edit user and working directory)
-sudo systemctl enable wost-hub
+sudo systemctl enable wosthub
-sudo systemctl start wost-hub
+sudo systemctl start wosthub
 ```

 ## Plugin Installation

-Plugins are installed in the Hub 'bin' directory.
+Plugins are installed in the wosthub 'bin' directory.

 After downloading or building the plugin executable:

-1. Copy the plugin executable from dist/bin into the Hub binary folder.
+1. Copy the plugin executable from dist/bin into the Hub binary folder, eg ~/bin/wosthub/bin.
-2. Copy the plugin configuration file dist/config/{plugin}.yaml to the Hub configuration folder.
+2. Copy the plugin configuration file dist/config/{plugin}.yaml to the Hub configuration folder, eg ~/bin/wosthub/config.
-3. Enable the plugin in hub.yaml configuration file in the 'plugins' section.
-It will be started automatically when the Hub starts.
+3. Enable the plugin in launcher.yaml configuration file in the 'plugins' section.
+It will be started automatically when the hub starts.
 Note that plugins start in the listed order.

 # Design